69MichelleDB/ToNCodes/README.md

 pip install -r requirements.txt
 ```

-**If you want to compile it into an standalong binary, you can use [nuitka](https://nuitka.net/user-documentation/)**.
+**If you want to compile it into an standalone binary, you can use [nuitka](https://nuitka.net/user-documentation/)**.
 When I compiled it for Windows, I used Python 3.12.9.
-At this moment in time 3.13 is not supported by it.
+At this moment in time, 3.13 is not supported by it.

 ```bash
 pip install nuitka